FelipeRamosOliveira/Portfolio/README.md

 # DATA SCIENCE PORTFOLIO :computer:

-***Disclaimer :** The author of this repository is Brazilian, so some of the codes and considerations may be in Portuguese.*

 The purpose of this repository is to present applications of different programming languages in problems of optimization, data science , data pipelines and machine learning.